Relationship Counselling in London

 Research1 now shows that healthy relationships mean not just better mental and emotional health, but also improved physical health and longevity.
 If we want to function at our best and thrive, we need to feel connected, and like we matter.

 And the good news is that healthy relating is actually a skill that anyone can learn.
-Whether you attend therapy sessions alone or together, it provides a safe space to study and practice good communication, as well as experience trust and authenticity.
+Whether you attend therapy sessions alone or together for friendships, couples therapy or marriage counselling, it provides a safe space to study and practice good communication, as well as experience trust and authenticity.

 The benefits of therapy for relationship issues